EARnagram/lessons/sec3/producing_apis_with_express/lesson/README.md

 module.exports = {};
 ```

+__Note!__ _We will never again use an object as our data storage.
+Today
+we're using the server environment as our "database" because we haven't
+learned MongoDB, yet.
+Restarting the server will return the data to the
+original burgers object._

-Now that we have access to our burgers, we need to create an index route.
+Now that we have access to our burgers, we need to create an index
+route.
 Recall that an index route retrieves ALL of a resource.
-Therefore, we want to make a JSON respone of all our burger data.
+Therefore, we want to make a JSON response of all our burger data.

-We'll also create "error-handling" in our routes, though what we have here is absolutely limited and you'd never (hopefully at least) see it in production code.
+We'll also create "error-handling" in our routes, though what we have
+here is absolutely limited and you'd hopefully use a much more robust
+version in production.

 ```javascript
 function index(req, res, next) {